l-magnificence/Sequencing-Data-Analysis-Code-for-EAG2-Project/README.md

 # Sequencing-Data-Analysis-Code-for-EAG2-Project
-A designer peptide to treat glioblastoma by targeting cancer-neuron interaction
+Cite: A designer peptide to treat glioblastoma by targeting cancer-neuron interaction.

 This code repository is supportive for sequencing data analysis of EAG2 project from Xi Huang Lab, Sickkids, CA.